 Are you offering enough variety in your content?
 You need to make it as interesting as possible; if it is too repetitive, you will very quickly lose buyers’ interest and see them flock to your competitors.
 Take stock of what content you have used in the last year or so, and make sure you mix it up.
 However, seasonal selling is always a great way to up sales, especially if your customers are expecting it from a build -up beforehand.
 Finally, are your company’s values clearly visible from your website?
 Check whether the message you want to be conveyed is clearly displayed around your website, from headlines to content.

 If your website is clunky to use and products are organised badly, your custom will be significantly lower than it could be.
-Some of the most important things to consider surround search engine optimisation.
+Some of the most important things to consider surround search engine optimization.
 “Delve into how you manage expired items, seasonal items, and new products, as they all have an impact upon SEO,” says George Gilchrist, an ecommerce marketer at 1Day2Write and Brit Student.
 “You need to make sure your internal linking is strong, products are organised properly and clearly, and make sure the product pages are well padded with plenty of SEO content!”
 Some easy areas of improvement are the removal of duplicate pages, 404 error pages, and links to dead, defunct pages.
 Additionally, using high quality, original images can say a thousand words, so make sure you use them as frequently as possible.

 Use the right platform